 The SCENTS of EGYPT WORKSHOP SERIES is a comprehensive certificate program, taking place over seven weeks via LIVE* Zoom sessions with Egyptologist Dora Goldsmith.
+JOIN with one class or the entire series beginning where ever you decide.

 Besides the live instruction and handouts, Dora has meticulously assembled kits containing plant materials from the authentic locations we will be studying.
 The kits are NOT required but are a rare treat to indulge your knowledge.